 - fluency in the English language, as described here

-We welcome applications from individuals wishing to undertake a part-time PhD (5-8 years).
-If you wish to consider this as an option, we recommend you contact your potential supervisor directly or email us at the above address before applying.
-We are accustomed to making appropriate adjustments to the timing of annual review meetings, expectations, and provision of training for part-time postgraduate students.
+We welcome applications from individuals wishing to undertake a part-time PhD (5-7 years).
+We are accustomed to supporting part-time students and making appropriate adjustments to the timing of annual review meetings and provision of training.
+If you wish to consider this as an option, we recommend that you contact your potential supervisor in the first instance and email us at the above address before applying.

 Membership of the University of Cambridge